Lineth Beerensteyn: Wolfsburg

 On 17 June 2024, it was announced that Beerensteyn would join Frauen-Bundesliga club VfL Wolfsburg on a free transfer on 1 July, signing a two-year contract.

+On 27 April 2026, the club announced that Beerensteyn would leave the club at the end of the season, after two seasons.
+She made more than 40 appearances and scored 34 goals in all competitions during her spell with the club.

+Real Madrid

+On 16 June 2026, Beerensteyn signed a three-year contract with Liga F club Real Madrid.

 International career

 Beerensteyn made her national debut for the first time in 2011 and played two international matches for the Netherlands youth national team in the U-15 age group.
 From 2012 to 2016, further appearances followed in the U-16, U-17, and U-19 age groups.
 With the U-19 national team she took part in the European Championship held in Norway from 15 to 27 July 2014, which ended with her team winning the European championship title for the first time.

 She made her senior national team debut on 4 June 2016 in Waalwijk, in a 1-0 friendly win against South Africa, before being substituted for Daniëlle van de Donk in the 78th minute.
-She scored her first senior international goal on 20 October 2016 in Livingston in a 7-0 win in the friendly against the Scottish national team with the goal to make it 2-0 in the 45th minute.
+She scored her first senior international goal on 20 October 2016 in Livingston in a 7–0 win in the friendly against the Scottish national team with the goal to make it 2–0 in the 45th minute.

 At the Euro 2017 in her home country, which ended with her team's final victory, she had two short appearances in the group games and one short appearance in the quarter-finals against Sweden.
 After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 She scored a goal at the 2018 Algarve Cup against Japan on 28 February 2018, scoring in the 8th minute.
 The Dutch shared the title with the Swedish due to the final not being held because of a flooded pitch.